Approach

 This is a curated collection of 50 verified AI statistics relevant to private equity, family offices, private credit, and independent sponsors.
 Every number comes from a named source: Stanford HAI, a16z's Big Ideas series, Bain, BCG, McKinsey, Andrew Ng, Kai-Fu Lee, academic researchers, and SEC filings.
 Organized into six categories covering adoption, ROI, investment, PE industry data, governance, and technology trends.

 Numbers without context are noise.
 Context without numbers is opinion.
-This page aims to give you both.
+This page gives you both.

-I compiled these statistics because my conversations with PE partners, family office principals, and private credit teams kept circling the same questions.
-How fast is adoption actually moving?
+I wrote this because PE partners, family office principals, and private credit teams kept asking me the same things.
+How fast is adoption really moving?
 What does the ROI data say?
-How big is the AI investment wave, and does it matter for my portfolio?
+How big is the AI wave, and does it matter for my portfolio?

 Every stat below is sourced.
 Every source is named.
-If a number came from a press release or vendor marketing, it did not make the list.
-These are from peer-reviewed research, institutional surveys, and named experts with track records worth citing.
+Nothing from press releases or vendor marketing made the list.
+Everything here comes from peer-reviewed research, institutional surveys, and named experts worth citing.

 1. AI Adoption Rates

-The adoption numbers tell a clear story.
-AI is no longer an experiment for early movers.
-It is a baseline expectation, and the firms still treating it as optional are already behind.
+The numbers tell a clear story.
+AI is no longer an experiment.
+It is a baseline expectation, and firms still treating it as optional are already behind.

 1. 72% of organizations reported adopting AI in 2024.
 This is from McKinsey's annual global survey, cited in the Stanford AI Index Report 2025.
 Two years ago the number was below 50%.
 The acceleration is not gradual.
 It is a step function.